-Merger control rules are embodied in the Law on the Protection of Competition [Zakon o zaštiti konkurencije] (Official Gazette of RS, nos.
-51/2009 and 95/2013) ("Competition Act"), in force as of 1 November 2009.
+Merger control rules are embodied in the Law on the Protection of Competition [Zakon o zaštiti konkurencije] (Official Gazette of RS, nos 51/2009 and 95/2013) ("Competition Act"), in force as of 1 November 2009.
+The Competition Act regulates both the substantive and procedural aspects of merger control.
+To the extent that some procedural aspects are not regulated by the Competition Act, the Law on General Administrative Proceedings [Zakon o opštem upravnom postupku] (Official Gazette of RS, no. 18/2016) applies subsidiarily.

 In addition to the Competition Act, certain aspects of merger control are regulated by various bylaws.
 Namely:

-- the Ordinance on the Criteria for Defining Relevant Markets [Uredba o kriterijumima za određivanje relevantnog tržišta] (Official Gazette of RS, no. 89/2009); - the Ordinance on the Content and the Manner of Submission of Merger Notifications [Uredba o sadržini i načinu podnošenja prijave koncetracije] (Official Gazette of RS, no. 5/2016) (the "Implementing Ordinance"), which governs the required content and form of merger notifications; - the Ordinance on the Criteria for Determining the Amount Payable on the Basis of Measures for the Protection of Competition and Procedural Penalties, the Manner and Deadlines for their Payment and the Conditions for Determining these Measures [Uredba o kriterijumima za određivanje visine iznosa koji se plaća na osnovu mere zaštite konkurencije i procesnog penala, načinu i rokovima plaćanja
+- the Ordinance on the Criteria for Defining Relevant Markets [Uredba o kriterijumima za određivanje relevantnog tržišta] (Official Gazette of RS, no. 89/2009); - the Ordinance on the Content and the Manner of Submission of Merger Notifications [Uredba o sadržini i načinu podnošenja prijave koncentracije] (Official Gazette of RS, no. 5/2016) (the "Implementing Ordinance"), which governs the required content and form of merger notifications; - the Ordinance on the Criteria for Determining the Amount Payable on the Basis of Measures for the Protection of Competition and Procedural Penalties, the Manner and Deadlines for their Payment and the Conditions for Determining these Measures [Uredba o kriterijumima za određivanje visine iznosa koji se plaća na osnovu mere zaštite konkurencije i procesnog penala, načinu i rokovima plaćanja i uslovima za određivanje tih mera] (Official Gazette of RS, no. 50/2010) ("Ordinance on Fines"); - the Commission's Guidelines on the Application of the Ordinance on Fines (of 19 May 2011) [Smernice za primenu

-- i uslovima za određivanje tih mera] (Official Gazette of RS, no. 50/2010) ("Ordinance on Fines"); - the Commission's Guidelines on the application of the Ordinance on Fines (of 19 May 2011) [Smernice za primenu Uredbe o kriterijumima za određivanje visine iznosa koji se plaća na osnovu mere zaštite konkurencije i procesnog penala, načinu i rokovima plaćanja i uslovima za određivanje tih mera], which supplement the Ordinance on Fines; and - the Decision on the Manner of publishing Acts and anonymising data in the Acts of the Commission for the Protection of Competition of 7 May 2013 [Odluka o načinu objavljivanja akata i o zameni, odnosno izostavljanju (anonimizaciji) podataka u aktima Komisije za zaštitu konkurencije] (Official Gazette of RS, no. 95/2013).
+- Uredbe o kriterijumima za određivanje visine iznosa koji se plaća na osnovu mere zaštite konkurencije i procesnog penala, načinu i rokovima plaćanja i uslovima za određivanje tih mera], which supplement the Ordinance on Fines; and - the Decision on the Manner of publishing Acts and anonymising data in the Acts of the Commission for the Protection of Competition of 8 February 2017 [Odluka o načinu objavljivanja akata i o zameni, odnosno izostavljanju (anonimizaciji) podataka u aktima Komisije za zaštitu konkurencije].